juggernaut0/vote/README.md

 variable set to the same value as used in the UI.

 ## TODO
-* Rework Instant Runoff calculation to stop when one thing has majority (1 iteration sooner).
-Also use random to break ties
 * Add poll creation validation, both server- and web-side
     * Non-empty title
     * 1 or more questions